ansible-lockdown/RHEL7-STIG/README.md

 Dependencies
 ------------
+Python3
+Ansible 2.9+

 The following packages must be installed on the controlling host/host where ansible is executed:

 - python2-passlib (or just passlib, if using python3)
 - python-lxml
-- python-xmltodict
 - python-jmespath

-Package 'python-xmltodict' is required if you enable the OpenSCAP tool installation and run a report.
 Packages python(2)-passlib and python-jmespath are required for tasks with custom filters or modules.
 These are all required on the controller host that executes Ansible.

 Role Variables